pozitronik/yii2-cachedwidget/README.md

 -----

 Once the extension is installed, simply inherit any widgets from `pozitronik\widgets\CachedWidget` class instead of `yii\base\Widget` in your code.

+CachedWidget has redefined `render()` method, that stores all rendered views in Yii2 global cache (with nested widgets, if its called in view file).

+Widget handles correctly Yii2 view assets and inline resorces, like js/css files or inline code inclusion.

 Example
 -------